SafaAbid-11/SafaAbid-11/README.md

 ### Hi there 👋

-I’m Safa Abid a Tunisian Software Engineering Student.
+I’m Safa Abid

+A Software Engineering Student from Tunisia.

 👀 I’m interested in IT.

-🌱I’m currently learning mobile developpment.
+🔭 I’m currently working on mobile development.

+👯 I’m looking for an end of studies internship.

 💬 Ask me about React JS,node js,React Native